What We Know About the Impact of Covid-19 on Children

 6. Do the new variants change anything?

 It’s unclear.
 The B.1.1.7 variant discovered in the U.K. in September is significantly more transmissible than previously circulating strains, and has been associated with an uptick in spread across all age groups, including children under 15.
 The age distribution of Covid-19 cases may change as vaccination programs prioritizing older people are rolled out.
 Israel, where the variant has proliferated since December, reported a steep jump in SARS-CoV-2 infections among young people in January, threatening to prolong school closures.
-More than 50,000 children and teens tested positive in January -- more than the nation recorded in any month during its first and second waves -- with the proportion of new daily cases among kids under 10 increasing by 23%, the BMJ medical journal reported Feb.
+All individuals aged 16 years or older became eligible to receive the vaccine on Feb.
+4. The previous month, more than 50,000 children and teens tested positive the previous month -- more than the nation recorded in any month during its first and second waves -- with the proportion of new daily cases among kids under 10 increasing by 23%, the BMJ medical journal reported Feb.
 8.

 7. How risky are schools?